choiboy98/choiboy98.github.io/about.md

 	<a href = "https://uiuc.hack4impact.org/projects/?name=c2tc-2" target = "_blank">Cut to the Case</a>
 	in which I worked as a Frontend developer and
 	<a href = "https://www.kiva.org" target = "_blank">Kiva</a>
-	in which I am working as a Backend and Security developer.
+	in which I am working as a Backend and a Security developer.
 </p>

 <p>I am also passionate about sports.
 I have been boxing for over a year now and have been part of the